warbe-maker/VBA-Component-Management/README.md

 ## Other
 ### Download from public GitHub repo
-It may appear pretty strange when downloading first from a public GitHub repo but its quite straight forward as the below image shows.
+It may appear a bit strange when downloading first from a public GitHub repo but its quite straight forward as the below image shows.
 ![](assets/DownloadFromGitHubRepo.png)

 ## Contribution